Disclosure (band): 2012–2014: Commercial success and Settle

 Disclosure picked up their first significant national radio support upon the release of the "Tenderly" / "Flow" single in January 2012.
 The single led to significant interest in the subsequent June 2012 EP, The Face, released on Greco-Roman.
 The EP included the popular remix of "Running" by Jessie Ware a fellow PMR artist which charted in both the Netherlands and Belgium, as well as becoming a fixture of the 2012 Festival Circuit and featuring on the annual edition of Annie Mac presents.

-Through collaboration with other artists signed to Method Management, the group had their first UK hit in October 2012 with "Latch", co-written with Jimmy Napes and featuring the vocals from Sam Smith, which peaked at number 11 in the UK Singles Chart.
+Through collaboration with other artists signed to Method Management, the group had their first UK hit in October 2012 with "Latch", co-written with Jimmy Napes and featuring the vocals from Sam Smith, which peaked at number 11 in the UK singles chart.

 The group maintained their momentum into 2013 – they were voted into the BBC Radio 1xtra 'Hot Ten For 2013' and scored two consecutive top 10 hit singles in "White Noise" (number two) (with AlunaGeorge) and "You & Me" (number 10) (with Eliza Doolittle).
 These three singles were collected on an EP, The Singles.
 They released their debut studio album, Settle, by PMR Records on 3 June 2013 and was met with commercial and critical success, debuting at number one on the UK Albums Chart, charting in many countries across Europe and Australia, and receiving four stars from The Guardian and a 9.1 score on Pitchfork.
 They performed twice at Glastonbury Festival 2013 and appeared on Later... with Jools Holland.
 The album was nominated for a Grammy Award for Best Dance Album.

 In 2013, Disclosure embarked on a worldwide tour of more than 40 European, American, and Canadian cities, including high-profile music festivals such as the Coachella Valley Music and Arts Festival, Lollapalooza Music Festival in Chicago, and Sasquatch!
 Music Festival in Washington State.
 The same year, they established the record label Method Records; its roster includes Friend Within, Karen Harding, Lxury, and Tourist.
 A sub label was introduced in February 2015, called Method White, releasing more underground tracks through it.
 The first release was "Wolfsbane" by Jonas Rathsman.
-Since then, M. J. Cole and Eats Everything have released tracks through the label.
+Since then, MJ Cole and Eats Everything have released tracks through the label.
 Disclosure's song "When a Fire Starts to Burn" was used in the sixth episode of the first season of The 100.